Experience Classic Riding Fun with the 12″ Amish Push Scooter & Kick Bike.

 Wheel Attachment: Standard bicycle nut and bolt (no wheel dropouts)

-Bearings: Standard bicycle open sided
+Bearings: Standard bicycle open-sided

 Tires: 40 psi air tires or hard rubber tires